Spring Pea Risotto with Mint & Pancetta

 - Add white wine and let evaporate, about 4 minutes.

-- Increase heat to medium-high; and add 2 ladles of chicken broth, salt, and peas.
+- Increase heat to medium-high and add 2 ladles of the warm broth, salt, and peas.
 Stir to combine.

 - When rice is fully cooked, remove from heat and quickly add the mint, butter, and parmesan cheese.
 Stir vigorously until butter is melted and cheese incorporated.

-- Portion 1 serving (¾ cup) on a dinner plate, hitting the bottom of the plate with the heel of your hand to evenly distribute the risotto.
+- Portion 1-serving (¾ cup) on a dinner plate, and gently tap the underside of the plate with the heel of your hand to help the risotto spread naturally.
 Add ~½ Tablespoon crispy pancetta to the plate

 Notes